TerryMonash/FIT4107FYP-Project2/README.md

 To run the back-end / server that connects to the ChatGPT API, please run `cd server-side` in the project terminal.
 Then run `npm install` and `node server.js` to launch the server.

-Then simply press the Submit button on the Page.html in the browser along with any query.
+Then simply press the Submit button on the Page.html in the browser along with any query.-*/87988798